Vaggelis-Sotiropoulos/bart_mobile_server/README.md

-This repository the code for the deployed server of the BART Buddy iOS app.
+This repository is the code for the deployed server of the BART Buddy iOS app.